opencv/opencv/modules/core/doc/operations_on_arrays.rst

     // for the same 10x10 floating-point array.
     // note that you will need to use "&"
-    // to pass C & C1 to OpenCV functions, for example: printf("
+    // to pass C & C1 to OpenCV functions, for example: printf("%g\n", cvNorm(&C1, 0, CV_L2));

 Normally, the function is used to convert an old-style 2D array ( ``CvMat`` or
 ``IplImage`` ) to ``Mat`` .
 However, the function can also take ``CvMatND`` as an input and create
-:func:`Mat` for it, if it is possible.
+:cpp:func:`Mat` for it, if it is possible.
 And, for ``CvMatND A`` , it is possible if and only if ``A.dim[i].size*A.dim.step[i] == A.dim.step[i-1]`` for all or for all but one ``i, 0 < i < A.dims`` .
 That is, the matrix data should be continuous or it should be representable as a sequence of continuous matrices.
 By using this function in this way, you can process
 ``CvMatND`` using an arbitrary element-wise function.
-But for more complex operations, such as filtering functions, it will not work, and you need to convert
-``CvMatND`` to
-:func:`MatND` using the corresponding constructor of the latter.

 The last parameter, ``coiMode`` , specifies how to deal with an image with COI set.
 By default, it is 0 and the function reports an error when an image with COI comes in.
 And ``coiMode=1`` means that no error is signalled.
 You have to check COI presence and handle it manually.
 The modern structures, such as
-:func:`Mat` and
+:cpp:func:`Mat` and
-:func:`MatND` do not support COI natively.
+:cpp:func:`MatND` do not support COI natively.
 To process an individual channel of a new-style array, you need either to organize a loop over the array (for example, using matrix iterators) where the channel of interest will be processed, or extract the COI using
-:func:`mixChannels` (for new-style arrays) or :func:`extractImageCOI` (for old-style arrays), process this individual channel, and insert it back to the destination array if needed (using
+:cpp:func:`mixChannels` (for new-style arrays) or :cpp:func:`extractImageCOI` (for old-style arrays), process this individual channel, and insert it back to the destination array if needed (using
-:func:`mixChannel` or
+:cpp:func:`mixChannel` or
-:func:`insertImageCOI` , respectively).
+:cpp:func:`insertImageCOI` , respectively).

 See Also:
-:func:`cvGetImage`,
-:func:`cvGetMat`,
-:func:`cvGetMatND`,
-:func:`extractImageCOI`,
-:func:`insertImageCOI`,
-:func:`mixChannels`
+:c:func:`cvGetImage`,
+:c:func:`cvGetMat`,
+:c:func:`cvGetMatND`,
+:cpp:func:`extractImageCOI`,
+:cpp:func:`insertImageCOI`,
+:cpp:func:`mixChannels`

 .. index:: dct

-.. _dct:

 dct
 -------
-.. c:function:: void dct(const Mat& src, Mat& dst, int flags=0)
+.. cpp:function:: void dct(InputArray src, OutputArray dst, int flags=0)

     Performs a forward or inverse discrete Cosine transform of 1D or 2D array.